 - Applications will not be accepted from individuals

-- Projects which are for political purposes, capital campaigns, or for-profit ventures
+- Projects which are for political purposes, capital campaigns, or for-profit ventures are ineligible

 Grant Application Process: